 Queensland Snow

-An account of Queensland Snowfalls From 1878
+A Natural History of Queensland Snow From 1878

 by Nicholas Oughton